joyfulcraftsmen/JC.Tools/index.md

 > JC.Unit is a framework for testing your data.
 Using JC.Unit, you'll significantly increase trust into your solutions and into your data.

 This is a documentation for JC.Unit, it will help you to learn how to use it.
-If you're wondering what JC.Unit is or why should you use it, please check kour product page firs: [Why use JC.Unit](why-use-jc-unit) <span class="todo">create product page on JC site, point this link there.</span>
+If you're wondering what JC.Unit is or why you should use it, please check our product page first: [Why use JC.Unit](why-use-jc-unit) <span class="todo">create product page on JC site, point this link there.</span>

 ## Quick Start Tutorials